 Maybe the conflict or change is a result of your child’s desire to be more independent.
 I think that I wanted M1 to be more independent early on when he wasn’t ready.
 Now I think he needs it, to take more ownership of his work.
 This is one change I will be implementing.
 He has a schedule but I’ve been the one making sure he is completing it.

 He’s finally realized that he needs to get his butt moving.
 He’s such a dawdler.
 He only finished 2 subjects the other day and complained that he only had 15 minutes of screen time.
 Once he realized that he needed to get his work started earlier, school has been going more smoothly.

-I have almost been driven to attend inpatient rehabilitation facility from all the alcohol I’ve wanted to consume.
+I have almost been driven mad, my patience and character is tested on a daily basis.
 These hormones, puberty, and back talking make homeschooling questionable, but we wouldn’t have it any other way.

 What other ideas do you have for teaching a middle schooler?